axelpale/georap/README.md

     $ npm install

 Fourth, create a MongoDB database named `tresdb` and create necessary database users.
-For a demo setup or development purposes, just install the defaults:
+For a demo setup or development purposes, just install the default users:

     $ npm run mongod:init

 Do not use the defaults in production.
 For production, see detailed [MongoDB user setup](#mongodb-user-setup).

-Fifth, rename `config/local-sample.js` to `config/local.js`.
-The file contains the main configuration for your TresDB app, including the title of the app, Google Maps API key, sender email address, and multiple others.
-Modify it to match your setting.
+Fifth, rename or copy `config-sample/` to `config/`.
+The directory contains the main configuration for your TresDB app, including the title of the app, Google Maps API key, marker icons, and multiple other settings.
+Modify it to match your needs.

 After successful configuration, the final installation step is to populate the database with initial data.
-This will install also the user account you just configured.
+This will also install the user account you just configured.

     $ npm run migrate